Neiman Marcus Popovers with strawberry butter, these amazing buttery delights are the perfect meal starter.

-I first had these popovers many years ago with Mr. JOC while we were still dating.
-Before we had our children, Mr. Joc and I enjoyed shopping in the Union Square in San Francisco on weekends and stopping by The Rotunda in Neiman Marcus for lunch.
+I first had these amazing buttery pastries many years ago with Mr. JOC while we were still dating.
+Before we had our children, Mr. JOC and I enjoyed shopping at Union Square in San Francisco on weekends, and stopping by The Rotunda in Neiman Marcus for lunch.

-While waiting for my favorite Lobster Club sandwich, The Rotunda served a complementary popover with strawberry butter instead of bread.
-As you slather strawberry butter on airy and fluffy warm popover, you will fall in love with it immediately and crave for more.
+While waiting for their famous Lobster Club Sandwich, The Rotunda served a complementary popover with strawberry butter instead of other breads.
+As I slathered strawberry butter on airy and fluffy warm popover, I fell in love with it immediately and craved for more.

 What are Popovers?

 They are similar to English Yorkshire puddings.
 In the UK, Yorkshire puddings are usually served with roast meat and gravy and are a staple of the traditional British Sunday roast.

 Neiman Marcus shares this recipe in their cookbook as well as on the last page of the children’s menu in the restaurant.
 When I discovered I could easily make these at home, I was overjoyed.

 Why do I personally like them so much?
 A couple of reasons; first they are super easy to make and secondly I simply can’t resist tasty pastry!
 As I am writing this post I could already taste them again.

 The best way to enjoy them is straight out of the oven.
 As you rip apart the crispy outer shells, warm steam escapes from the slightly doughy and soft bread like inside.
 Smear on the tasty homemade strawberry butter and see it melt on the warm popovers and blends together, then take a bite.
 Yummy!

 You can use muffin pans by using ever other tin instead of instead of purchasing new popover pans.
 However, I’ve heard from JOC readers that the result is not as good as ones made in popover pans.